 Key changes

-The key changes the new Act will bring
+The key changes the 2022 Act will bring

-Your society can apply for reregistration under the Incorporated Societies Act 2022 (the new Act) from 5 October 2023.
-Until your society reregisters it continues to operate under the Incorporated Societies Act 1908 (the existing Act).
+Your society can apply for reregistration under the Incorporated Societies Act 2022 (the 2022 Act).
+Until your society reregisters, it continues to operate under the Incorporated Societies Act 1908 (the 1908 Act).

 Below is a summary of the key changes you should know about.